 The Founders always intended to exterminate the Cardassians once they didn't need them.
 The female Changeling's order at the end of the series seems like she's just really frustrated and pissed off about losing (and the Cardassians rebelling), but remember what she told Garak earlier when he asked if there were any survivors from the Tal Shiar/Obsidian Order attack on the Founders' homeworld?

 Female Changeling: They're dead.
 You're dead.
 Cardassia is dead.
-Your people died the instant they decided to attack us.
+Your people were doomed the moment they attacked us.

 Remember not only that this is the same Changeling, but that they share all their thoughts within the Link; she's not just talking out of her gelatinous hindparts here.
 The Founders didn't just take advantage of Cardassia's weakness; they created that weakness and tricked them into joining the Dominion with the full intention of enslaving and then exterminating them.
 All in revenge for a preemptive strike most Cardassians didn't know was happening.
-By extension, this probably means the Founders were going to wipe out the Romulans as well as soon as they beat the Federation.
+By extension, this probably means the Founders were going to wipe out the Romulans as well, as soon as they beat the Federation and the Klingons.

 This is also quite the plot point for "In The Pale Moonlight" if you think about it.
 Note that when Sisko first comes to Garak asking him to help him get his hands on proof that the Dominion is planning a sneak attack on the Romulans, Garak doesn't question the existence of any such war plans, only the feasibility of obtaining them.
 That's because he knows those plans exist, thanks to what the female changeling told him.
 This surely made his (first) backup plan to feed a forgery of those records to Vreenak that much easier to justify to Sisko as well: "fake but accurate" could never have been a more applicable description, even if their forgery was only an imprecise approximation of what took place at the actual meeting.